 At all grade levels in addition to the course work, woven throughout the year are opportunities for prayer experiences, fellowship and service in the community.

-The Sunday School program meets during the 10:00 am Liturgy in the school building, during the Religious Education year.
-It consists of classes taught by catechists for children ages 3, 4, and 5.
-Through Scripture stories and visual learning activities, children explore their relationship to God through Jesus.
+The Sunday School program meets twice a month during the 10:00 am Liturgy in the school building.
+Through Scripture stories and fun learning activities, children ages 3, 4 and 5 explore their relationship to God through Jesus.

 In the parish of St. Mark the Sacraments of Reconciliation and Eucharist are typically celebrated in the second grade if the child has completed the first grade level of faith formation in a parish or catholic school.